ibaifernandez/ibaifernandez/bootcamp-notes/react/2-understanding-react.md

 ### 1.1 Hello JSX

-JSX also allows you to easily include variables into your HTML, for example, lets assume that you have the following variable available:
+JSX enables us to easily include variables into our HTML.
+For instance, if we have the variable:

 `let age = 12;`

-Including the value of that variable into our HTML code _dynamically_ can be achieved like so:
+We can use curly braces to call variables _dynamically_ into our HTML code:

-`let output = <span> James is { age } years old </span> // Note the position of the curly brackets wrapping the variable`
+`let output = <span> James is { age } years old </span>

 **Example**:

 ```

 import ReactDOM from 'react-dom'; // Using react-dom to render whichever content into the DOM

-let age = 12;
+let age = 12; // Variable declaration #1
+let name = James; // Variable declaration #2

-let output = <span> James is { age } years old </span> // Note the position of the curly brackets wrapping the variable
+let output = <span>{ name } is { age } years old </span> // Note the position of the curly brackets wrapping the variable

 ReactDOM.render(output, document.querySelector('#myDiv')); // Rendering "output" inside #myDiv

 ```